molkaKharroubi/spark-sql-api/README.md

-# NLP to Spark SQL API
+# NLP to Spark SQL Spring Boot API

 A **modular** and **intelligent** Spring Boot API that converts **natural language questions into Spark SQL queries**, leveraging **LangChain4J**, **Ollama**, and **Qdrant**.